Nolan-Rewega/Video-2-Ascii/README.md

   Freetype (Linux only):

-    1. go to https://www.freetype.org/download.html and download
+    1. go to https://www.freetype.org/download.html and download the latest version
-    2. create a directory called 'freetype' and contents to that directory
+    2. create a directory called 'freetype' and extract the downloaded contents to that directory path ex: ../Video-2-Ascii/lib/freetype/<builds, devel, docs, ...etc>

     3. cd into ../Video-2-Ascii/lib/freetype directory
       run commands in order:
           cmake -E make_directory build